mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### Why is the validation loss lower than the training loss?

 At the most basic level, a loss function quantifies how “good” or “bad” a given predictor is at classifying the input data points in a dataset.

+$$
+Loss = \frac{1}{n}\sum_{i=1}^{n} \left[y_{i} \neq f(x_{i}) \right]
+$$

 We, therefore, seek to drive our loss down therefore improving the model accuracy.
 We want to do so as fast as possible and with as little hyperparameter updates/experiments and all without overfitting our network and modeling the training data too closely.
 However, choosing the values for the parameters that minimize the loss function on the training data is not necessarily the best policy.
 We want the learning machine to model true regularities in the data and ignore the noise in the data and to do well on test data that is not known during the learning.

 We have 4 different cases while training a model: (1) _Underfitting_ - Validation and training error high, (2) _Overfitting_ - Validation error is high, training error low, (3) _Good fit_ - Validation error low, slightly higher than the training error and (4) _Unknown fit_ - Validation error low, training error 'high'.